CrayLabs/SmartSim/doc/orchestrator.rst

    the driver script.
 Lastly, we tear down the ``Orchestrator``.
 The example source code is available in the dropdown below for convenient execution and customization.

-   .. dropdown:: Example Experiment Driver Script source code
+   .. dropdown:: Example Experiment Driver Script Source Code

        .. literalinclude:: tutorials/doc_examples/orch_examples/std_driver.py